 GitHub Copilot’s Agent mode runs tasks in the background while you focus elsewhere.
 Ideally, you give it an instruction, and it completes code, tests, and checks automatically.
 In reality, Copilot often changes code and stops, needing prompts to run linters or tests.
 Adding upfront instructions can automate this process.

-For this, add to the task planning section of your copilot_instructions.md
+For this, add to the task planning section of your copilot-instructions.md

 :